shyamsalimkumar/sublime-text-3-settings/README.md

-I use Sublime Text as my code editor, and so this repo will serve as a user settings so that I have the same settings for development.
+I use Sublime Text as my code editor, and so this repo will hold my user settings so that I have the same settings for development.

 Clone the repo